 That night, I go to sleep feeling fine and dandy, only to jolt awake 10 minutes later, shaking uncontrollably, and in absolute terror of … I don’t know.
 I don’t know.
 It’s just, as if, the switch in my brain that controls fear is accidentally turned on and UP to its highest register.
-I am consumed by feelings of loss and loneliness and impending doom and 🎶 “I gotta have faith / Ooh, I gotta have faith” 🎶 suddenly comes to me in the midst of what I realize must be my first panic attack, and I don’t know where it’s from, what song, the tune is just pulled by some invisible string from the recesses of my mind, but … it’s comforting.
-And amusing.
+I am consumed by feelings of loss and loneliness and impending doom and…🎶 “I gotta have faith / Ooh, I gotta have faith” 🎶 suddenly comes to me in the midst of what I realize must be my first panic attack.
+I don’t know where it’s from or what song it is.
+The tune is just pulled by some invisible string from the recesses of my mind, but it’s both comforting and amusing-

 On my second day, in Milton, Delaware, I randomly come across a Saint Patrick’s Day parade and think “wait, it’s Saint Patrick’s Day?”
 (Nope, they were just celebrating early. 😛 )

-And in Redden State Forest, I pass by some motivational garbage that says “have fun!” (thank you!) and soon after that, I come to a street named “The Right Way.”
+In Redden State Forest, I pass by some motivational garbage that says “have fun!” (thank you!), and soon after that, I come to a street named “The Right Way.”

 It makes me smile to think about all the other cross country walkers who’ve seen it and taken it for a good sign, too.

-Before long, my feet are covered in painful blisters (I wish I had remembered to take a picture of them, rest assured you are spared the horror of seeing THAT only due to my forgetfulness. 🤣) that force me to limp.
-It’s dreadful, they’re everywhere.
-In between my toes, on my heels.
+Before long, my feet are covered in painful blisters that force me to limp.
+(I wish I had remembered to take a picture of them.
+Rest assured you are spared the horror of seeing THAT only due to my forgetfulness. 🤣) It’s dreadful.
+They’re everywhere.
+In between my toes and on my heels.
 I marvel at how one has ballooned my entire pinkie toe.

 And, hey, would you look at that, there’s a Pooh and Tigger Dr!
-And along the side of the road, a dead owl (that my mom said not to post because “it’s gross and no one wants to see that” but I think it’s cooool)!
+And along the side of the road, a dead owl that my mom said not to post because “it’s gross and no one wants to see that,” but I think it’s cooooool!
 And, right before the Maryland border, I spy an ADT sign!

 With this being my first blog post, I suppose I should go into some backstory on why I’m walking across America.

-In late 2017, things were strained between my mother & I. Not too much, but enough for me to wonder what I would do if things got notably worse, and I was kicked out on my 18th birthday.
+In late 2017, things were strained between my mother and I. Not too much, but enough for me to wonder what I would do if things got notably worse, and I were kicked out on my 18th birthday.

 I knew I wouldn’t have any family or friends to take me in.

-I knew I wouldn’t want to go to a homeless shelter, or squat in one spot & spend the entirety of my days begging on the streets.
+I knew I wouldn’t want to go to a homeless shelter, or squat in one spot and spend the entirety of my days begging on the streets.

 And I knew that, after I stepped off my mother’s porch, the door slammed shut behind me, the first thing I would need to do is walk away.